 We can create a Team for Marketing as well as a Virtual Teams for both Scotland and England.

-Those employees from the Marketing Team within the Scotland Virtual Team will have their leave initially routed to the Scotland Office Manager and those from the England Virtual Team will have their leave initially routed to the England Office Manager.
+Those employees from the Marketing Team within the Scotland Virtual Team will have their Requests initially routed to the Scotland Office Manager and those from the England Virtual Team will have their Requests initially routed to the England Office Manager.

-Once either of the Virtual Team approvers have approved the request, it will route back to the Marketing Team Manager for final approval.
+Once either of the Virtual Team Approvers has approved the Request, it will route back to the Marketing Team Manager for final approval.

-Within an organisation there is a Development team, comprising of 1 Development Team Lead and 5 Developers.
+Within an organisation, there is a Development Team, comprising 1 Development Team Lead and 5 Developers.

 The Developers all have their Leave approved by the Development Manager, but the Team Lead's Leave is approved by the Head of Technical.